Ryann1706/AwSW-Mod-Conflict-Avoidance/README.md

 This utility mod aims to fix that, by allowing you to choose which mod you’d like to play, instead of it automatically playing whichever happens to be first.

+Just install this mod, and in a situation where multiple mods could overwrite each other (Like Adine or Anna's good endings), a menu will appear, and let you choose whichever mod you'd prefer.

 <details>
 <summary>This mod is currently compatible with:</summary>
 <br/>
 <summary>Adine’s good ending:</summary>

-+ Adine Romantic ending
 + Adine Sopping*
 + Freefall
-+ Adine's Flight of Love
++ Adine Romantic ending **or** Adine's Flight of Love <br>
+ (Unfortunately, due to coding issues outside of my control, these two mods are completely incompatible with each other.)

 <summary>Anna’s good ending:</summary>